 As an operating system Linux is much more stable than windows, I found I got better uptime on linux servers compared to windows.

 How is Linux “more stable” than Windows?
-In my opinion, 99% of crashes on Windows are due to faulty hardware and/or drivers.
-However, both Windows (NT family) and Linux are stable operating systems, when using good, stable hardware and good, stable drivers.
+Crashes on Windows are almost certainly due to faulty hardware and/or drivers.

 Linux server can run for months on end and when updating a linux server there is no need to restart it as opposed to windows which generally needs a reboot when you update it.